 The real global explosion for Sauvignon Blanc began in the late 20th century when it took hold in New Zealand’s Marlborough region.
 Thanks to the area’s cool climate and bright sunlight, the wines developed striking aromas of passionfruit, gooseberry, and freshly cut grass.

 Within just a few decades, Marlborough Sauvignon Blanc transformed into a worldwide favorite.
-By 2024, New Zealand’s Sauvignon Blanc exports were valued at $1.65 billion, with the U.S. and U.K. absorbing most of this volume.
+By 2024, New Zealand’s Sauvignon Blanc exports were valued at $1.65 billion, with the U.S. and U.K. absorbing most of that volume.

 Sauvignon Blanc has since become a truly global grape, planted in over 20 countries, from Chile’s Casablanca Valley to California’s Napa and Sonoma, and even reaching newer areas like Greece and South Africa.